 We recommend and expect that the guest will have or will take out a holiday insurance policy (which includes cancellation insurance covering sickness and unavoidable reasons for cancellation) prior to their stay.

 Pets: The guest may only bring such pets as are booked in by the guest at the time of booking.
-A charge of £5 per night will be made per pet.
+A charge of £50 per week will be made per pet.
 Pets must be well-behaved and should not be left unattended in the property.
 They are not permitted upstairs or on any furniture (inside or out).
 If damage or extra cleaning is caused by pets the guest may be billed for that charge.
 The garden is not guaranteed as secure for dogs.
 All dog fouling must be removed and disposed of correctly (wrapped in bags) prior to the end of the stay.
 Additional charges will be made (and taken from the deposit) resulting from any failure so do.

 Guest Responsibility: The supervision of children, babies, dogs and any adults requiring care (or property/possessions) remains the responsibility of the guest at all times.